lana-20/selenium-manager/README.md

-# Selenium Manager - a new way to config/setup driver environment
+# Selenium Manager - a new automated way to config/setup driver environment

 - Make test automation more elegant and robust